-As we have just seen, installing and activating a theme is easy.
-Finding a suitable theme can be much more difficult.
-There are many themes to choose from, and you don’t know exactly what you will get until you try theme.
+Installing and activating a theme is easy, but finding a suitable theme can be much more difficult.
+There are many themes to choose from, and you don’t know exactly what you will get until you try a theme.

-To give an example, the above-mentioned Chaplin theme is nice in that it doesn’t nag you.
+To give an example, one thing I like about the above-mentioned Chaplin theme is that it doesn’t nag you.
 Most themes are free but don’t give you access to certain customisation options unless you upgrade to a paid-for version of the theme.
-So, it may be that you can’t customise something as simple as the colour scheme or fonts used by the theme.
+So, it may be that you can’t change something as simple as the colour scheme or fonts used by the theme.

 Another thing to check is if the theme is actively developed and if it is compatible with the latest version of WordPress.
 Unfortunately, you don’t get that information when you browse themes from within the WordPress dashboard but you can find it on the WordPress themes website.

 Different themes have different customisation options.
 Typically, you can change background colours and images, fonts and tweak various settings that change the behaviour of your website.
 The best way to familiarise yourself with a theme’s options is through trial and error.

 Image: Exploring the Chaplin theme.